What Is A.A.?

 • Engage in or sponsor research.

-• Affiliate with social agencies (though many members and service offices do
+• Affiliate with social agencies (though many members and service offices do cooperate with them).

 • Offer religious services.